varun570/UMBC-DATA606-Capstone/docs/report.md

 ## Data Size
 - The dataset is approximately 2GB+.
-- The dataset contains of ~ 7M rows and 24 columns
+- The dataset contains ~ 7M rows and 24 columns

-## Time Period
+## Period
 - Data is from 2019-2021

 ## Data Dictionary
 1. invoiceanditemnumber: concatenated invoice and line number associated with the liquor order.
 This provides a unique identifier for the individual liquor products included in the store order.
 2. date: date of order.
-3. storenumber: unique number assigned to the store who ordered the liquor.
+3. storenumber: unique number assigned to the store that ordered the liquor.
-4. storename: name of store who ordered the liquor.
+4. storename: name of store that ordered the liquor.
-5. address: address of store who ordered the liquor.
+5. address: address of store that ordered the liquor.
-6. city: city where the store who ordered the liquor is located.
+6. city: city where the store that ordered the liquor is located.
 7. zipcode: zip code where the store who ordered the liquor is located.
-8. storelocation: location of store who ordered the liquor.
-The address, city, state and zip code are geocoded to provide geographic coordinates.
+8. storelocation: location of store that ordered the liquor.
+The address, city, state, and zip code are geocoded to provide geographic coordinates.
-9. countynumber: iowa county number for the county where store who ordered the liquor is located.
+9. countynumber: Iowa county number for the county where the store that ordered the liquor is located.
-10. county: county where the store who ordered the liquor is located.
+10. county: the county where the store that ordered the liquor is located.
 11. category: category code associated with the liquor ordered.
-12. categoryname: category of the liquor ordered.
+12. categoryname: category of the liquor order.
 13. vendornumber: the vendor number of the company for the brand of liquor ordered.
 14. vendorname: the vendor name of the company for the brand of liquor ordered.
 15. itemnumber: item number for the individual liquor product ordered.
 16. itemdescription: description of the individual liquor product ordered.
 17. pack: the number of bottles in a case for the liquor ordered.
 18. bottlevolumeml: volume of each liquor bottle ordered in milliliters.
-19. statebottlecost: the amount that alcoholic beverages division paid for each bottle of liquor ordered.
+19. statebottlecost: the amount that the alcoholic beverages division paid for each bottle of liquor ordered.
 20. statebottleretail: the amount the store paid for each bottle of liquor ordered.
 21. bottlessold: the number of bottles of liquor ordered by the store.
 22. saledollars: total cost of liquor order (number of bottles multiplied by the state bottle retail).